What is Crawl Budget?

 The freshness of URLs is also a key factor in Google's indexing process.

-Google's systems work hard to prevent URLs from becoming stale in the index, which means that pages containing time-sensitive information or those that are updated frequently may have higher crawl demand in order to keep the index up-to-date.
+Google's systems work hard to prevent URLs from becoming stale in the index, which means that pages containing time-sensitive information or those that are updated frequently may have higher crawl demand to keep the index up-to-date.

 Site-wide events